vhx/vhx-ruby/README.md

 ```

 These association calls will default to fetching from embedded resources attached to the calling object.
 If the requested resources are not available, the gem will proceed to make a call to the Vhx Api to fetch those resources.
 Once resources are pulled the first time, they are cached; so all future calls to your object's association will not make additional requests.

+You can also request individual or a collection of objects using the `find` and `all` methods, respectively, which are available to all resources.